 Read more about the findings at the link below

 More about barking…

-Recent research that shows that babies have a handle on the meaning of different dog barks, even if they’ve had little to no exposure to dogs.
+Research that shows that babies have a handle on the meaning of different dog barks, even if they’ve had little to no exposure to dogs.

 Thank you to Barry Feldman for the photo.